mizunokei/eVIDENCE/README.md

 # eVIDENCE

-A software to identify rare variants from molecular-barcoded targeted sequencing data
+A software to identify low-frequency variants from molecular-barcoded targeted sequencing data using the ThruPLEX tag-seq (Takara Bio)

 Overview
 1. Process a bam file using Conner, and detect candidate variants
 2. Remove barcode and stem sequences from a raw bam file, and generate a new bam file
 3. Filter candidate variants using a newly-created bam file

+If you use this package in your analysis, please cite our manuscript:

+Mizuno K. et al. eVIDENCE: a practical variant filtering for low-frequency variants detection in cell-free DNA.
+Sci Rep. 9, 15017 (2019)

 ## Requirement
 bwa (0.7.15 or higher)